Highpoint2000/webserver-logger/README.md

 ## History:

+### Version 1.5 (only works from version 1.2.6 - older versions must take the plugin version 1.3f or 1.3i !!!)

+- Alert message/filter for non-FMLIST compatible station IDs
+- Logging optimizations (RDS RAW and filtered mode)
+- HTML logs now open directly in the browser
+- Scanner log files (if available!) can be downloaded using CSV and HTML download buttons (Option for the button is in the scriptheader!)

-## Version 1.4 (only works from version 1.2.6 - older versions must take the plugin version 1.3f or 1.3i !!!)
+### Version 1.4 (only works from version 1.2.6 - older versions must take the plugin version 1.3f or 1.3i !!!)

 - compatible with changed websocket data in version 1.2.6
 - remove the cors-proxy

-## Version 1.3i (only works from version 1.2.5 - older versions must take the plugin version 1.3f !!!)
+### Version 1.3i (only works from version 1.2.5 - older versions must take the plugin version 1.3f !!!)

 - RDS-LOGGER Button Position Update (several buttons in one line)